lhanke-dev/magicmodel/README.md

 # ModelPool
 Generate Java model instances e.g. for testing in a lean, easy and reusable way.

+**Hint**: _The project is in an experimental state.
+Breaking changes may occur.
+They will be documented as part of the corresponding release.
+Feedback is highly appreciated._

 ## Getting started

 First you need to declare your dependency to the ModelPool project.